-Configure the trigger so that it will trigger if the speed is within a certain range, in a particular direction.

-Click the blue hyperlinks to change the parameters.
-Define how long to hold the trigger (in ms).
+Trigger if speed is above 100kph 🜩 in a forward directi Configure the trigger so that it will trigger if the a forward speed is within a certain range, in a particular direction. l a reverse ullection. either Click the blue hyperlinks to change the parameters.
+Hold trigger for 1000 ms 🜩 Define how long to hold the trigger (in ms).